pyfsi/coconut/coupling_components/mappers/mappers.md

 The `__call__` method is used for the actual mapping.
 It takes two tuples as arguments (*from* and *to* respectively).
 Each tuple contains an `Interface` object, the name of the affected `ModelPart` and the name of the variable that must be mapped.
 This method returns nothing: the mapping is done in-place in the *to*-`Interface`.

 There are two types of `ModelPart` mappers: _interpolators_ and _transformers_.
 They can be distinguished by their superclass.
 All interpolators inherit from the superclass `MappedInterpolator`.
 These mappers do the actual interpolation.
-Currently [a nearest-neighbour mapper](mappers.md#mappernearest), [a linear mapper](mappers.md#mapperlinear) and a [radial basis mapper](mappers.md#mapperradialbasis) are available.
+Currently, [a nearest-neighbour mapper](mappers.md#mappernearest), [a linear mapper](mappers.md#mapperlinear) and a [radial basis mapper](mappers.md#mapperradialbasis) are available.
 All transformers inherit from the superclass `MappedTransformer`.
 They provide additional functionality that can be useful during mapping.
 They do not map values from one point cloud to another like the interpolators, but perform *one-sided* transformations on the coordinates and/or the data.
 One example is the permutation transformer: it swaps the coordinate axes of the `ModelPart` and accordingly the components of vector variables.
 A transformer can never be used by itself, it must always be combined with an interpolator.
 The reason is that interpolators use information that comes from two sides, which is exactly what the higher-level `SolverWrapperMapped` and `MapperInterface` objects are supplying.
 To chain together multiple `ModelPart` mappers, the `MapperCombined` is used: it contains always one interpolator and zero or more transformers, on either side of the interpolator.